2022–23 Serie A de México season: Final

-Liguilla de Filiales
+Liguilla de Filiales Clausura 2023

 The four best reserve teams of the season play two games against each other on a home-and-away basis.
 The higher seeded teams play on their home field during the second leg.
 The winner of each match up is determined by aggregate score.
 In the semifinals, if the two teams are tied on aggregate the higher seeded team advances.
 In the final, if the two teams are tied after both legs, the match goes to extra time and, if necessary, a penalty shoot-out.

 Semi-finals

-The first legs will be played on 24, 25 or 26 March, and the second legs will be played on 31 March, 1 or 2 April 2023.
+The first legs were played on 25 and 26 March, and the second legs were played on 1 and 2 April 2023.